Planning ride-pooling services with detour restrictions for spatially heterogeneous demand: A multi-zone queuing network approach: Introduction

-The proposed model and solution approach are implemented in a series of hypothetical cases with varying levels of demand heterogeneity, to demonstrate their applicability and to cast insights into the optimal system characteristics.
+The proposed model and solution approach are implemented in a series of hypothetical cases with varying levels of demand heterogeneity and zone sizes, to demonstrate their applicability and to cast insights into the optimal system characteristics.
 Idle vehicles and partially-occupied vehicles are found to complement each other in providing services, and for this exact reason, the relative locations of high- or low-demand zones tend to influence the volume of passing vehicles as well as idle vehicle deployments.
-In general, when demand is highly heterogeneous, TNCs can deploy fewer vehicles because it is easier to match riders under more concentrated demand, but more of these vehicles must be in rebalancing activities.
-Further comparison with a benchmark service design (optimized while ignoring demand heterogeneity) shows that the optimal service design from the proposed model can reduce the system-wide cost by about 25\% $\sim$ 30\% for the selected example scenarios.
-This highlights the importance of properly addressing demand heterogeneity when designing ride-sharing services.
-In addition, we also apply the proposed model to design ride-sharing services in downtown and suburban Chicago, where trip rates vary by orders of magnitude, to demonstrate its applicability to real-world applications.
+In general, when demand is highly heterogeneous, TNCs can deploy fewer vehicles because it is easier to match riders under more concentrated demand, but these vehicles also must be engaged in more rebalancing activities.
+The impacts of zone size choices on system performance are also discussed.
+These model results are found to closely match the observations from agent-based simulations.
+In addition, we also apply the proposed model to design ride-pooling services in downtown and suburban Chicago, where trip rates across zones vary by orders of magnitude, to demonstrate its applicability to real-world applications.
+The optimal service design from our model is found to be significantly better than its benchmark counterpart (obtained under homogeneous demand assumption) when the demand is actually heterogeneous, because: (i) it achieves a significant reduction in system-wide cost (especially when the passengers' value of time is low), and (ii) it avoids the WGC (which arises when the benchmark design is used).
+This observation highlights the importance of properly addressing demand heterogeneity when planning ride-pooling services.

 The remainder of this paper is organized as follows.
 Section \ref{sec:methodology} describes the multi-zone version of the queuing network model, including the matching criteria, the system of equations, the performance metrics, the constrained non-linear program formulation, and the suggested solution approach.
-Section \ref{sec:numerical} presents two numerical experiments, including a hypothetical case and a Chicago case study, and discusses managerial insights.
+Section \ref{sec:numerical} presents the series of numerical experiments.
 Section \ref{sec:conclusion} concludes the paper and discusses possible future extensions.